Book a tour!

 “Thinking about the benefits my peers and I enjoyed as students at Cal Poly, I hope this investment is a challenge to them.
 Perhaps they’ve reached a point in their lives where money isn’t such a struggle, and they can afford to give back to another generation of students.
 Supporting them will increase Cal Poly’s diversity and the diversity of the architecture profession as a whole.”

-For more information on how you can support the CAED Cal Poly Scholars program, call Natalie Schaefer, Assistant Dean for External Relations at 805-756-1582.
+For more information on how you can support the CAED Cal Poly Scholars program, call Lorna Malcolm, Assistant Dean for External Relations at 805-756-1582.

 SAN LUIS OBISPO – A team of undergraduate students from Cal Poly’s City & Regional Planning Department (CRP) received the American Institute for Certified Planners (AICP) Honor Award in recognition of their work for the City of Milpitas, "Urban Planning Visions for Milpitas: California Circle and Main at Serra."